MeisaChi/Unit3_repo/Project/Project3.md

             )
         self.dialog.open()

+    #for above option: NO, closes the dialog
     def dialog_close(self, *args):
         self.dialog.dismiss(force=True)

+    #for above option: YES, closes the dialog, move to the next screen
     def change_screen(self, *args):
         self.dialog.dismiss(force=True)
         self.parent.current="LoginScreen"
 ```
 This is the code used for the Home Screen. user_name is uploaded from the LoginScreen, which then later when the username is sent,  on_pre_enter will allow the program to show "Welcome, (username)" on the screen.
 The next 3 functions, add, check and logout are connected to each buttons so when they are pressed, it will move onto a new screen.
 The logout button is a little bit more complicated than that, as it shows a dialog.
 The function is saying that if there is no dianog, (that's why there is a 'dialog = None' at the start) MD Dialog will be called.
 The title, and the text is just text but the title is bigger.
 The 2 MD FlatButtons are the cancel and the ok buttons, and they both lead to another function which is written below when they are pressed and released.
 Cancel button leads to the dialog_close function, which basically closes the dialog, and OK will lead to change_screen, which also closes the dialog and changes the current screen back to login screen.